CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/general-settings/bom-mor.md

 CompuTec ProcessForce offers a versatile approach for defining the relationships between parent items, coproducts, scrap, phantoms, scrap percentages, and factors.

 When a Bill of Material is created, these default formats are automatically assigned to each item.
-The formula, as shown, is included in this tab during the installation of ProcessForce.
+The formula, as shown, is included in this tab during the installation of CompuTec ProcessForce.

 ![Formulas](./media/bom-mor/general-settings-bill-of-materials-and-manufacturing-orders-formulas.webp)